mallapurbharat/cardano-tx-sample/multisig/multisig.md

 ## High level steps

 1. create 3 addresses - payment1, payment2, payment3 verification key, signing key, staking key
-## 2. create a 4th user who will get paid - payment4 verification key, signing key, staking key
+### 2. create a 4th user who will get paid - payment4 verification key, signing key, staking key

-3. generate a keygen hash for payment1,2,3 verification keys.
+3. generate a key hash for the verification keys for payment1,payment2, payment3.
 4. create a multisig script which stipulates that all 3 addresses need to sign the transaction
 5. create a script address for this script.
 6. fund it with testAda
-7. check if funds received by querying utxo
+7. check if funds received in the script address by querying for it's utxos
-8. create variable to store txid and index
+8. create variable to store txid and index of the utxo
 9. build a transaction with witness-override set to 3
 10. have each of the users payment1,2,3 witness this transaction
 11. assemble the transaction to use the raw transaction, witness files together as a signed transaction